april-org/april-ann-tutorials/MNIST-MLPs/README.md

 Description
 -----------

-This tutorials is an example of Convolutional Neural Networks using APRIL-ANN toolkit for basic MNIST task.
+This tutorials is an example of Multilayer Perceptrons using APRIL-ANN toolkit for basic MNIST task.
 The following description is intended to describe the most important parts to new APRIL-ANN users.